-Overstimulation Best Practices:
+Overstimulation Best Practices

+Consent checks

-Consent checks: When approaching your cat, offer your hand to them instead of immediately petting.
+Let them pet YOU!
+When approaching your cat, offer your hand to them instead of immediately petting.
 If they sniff/engage, proceed with petting.
 If not, respect their choice.
 Similarly, take periodic breaks during petting sessions to make sure your cat is still engaged/not showing signs of overstimulation.
-If they choose not to re-engage (or are showing signs overstimulation), take a break from petting.
+If they choose not to re-engage (or are showing signs of overstimulation), take a break from petting.
 Try offering them a toy or treat instead!
+See our Consent Checks handout for more details.